Pair skating: Falls and interruptions

+An interruption can also be caused by an "adverse condition", which is unrelated to the skaters and/or their equipment, such as lighting, ice condition, items thrown onto the ice, etc. If an adverse condition occurs, the skaters may stop and report it to the referee as soon as they become aware of the problem.
+They must also stop skating when the referee signals them to do so.
+Adverse conditions related to the competitors and their equipment that occur during their programs include injuries.
+Other adverse conditions related to them or their equipment include, but are not limited to, their laces coming undone or damage to their clothing or skates.
+At that point, competitors must stop when they are warned by the referee or they become aware of the problem, whichever comes first.

+When the problem is solved, skaters can continue from the point at which the interruption occurred, or if it occurred at the entrance to or during an element, immediately before the element.
+If the interruption caused by an adverse condition lasts over ten minutes, a second warm-up takes place.
+After the warm-up, the skaters must continue their program from the point at which it was interrupted, or if the interruption occurred at the entrance to or during the element, immediately before the element.
+No deductions are applied for interruptions unrelated to the competitors or their equipment.

 Time

+The ISU states that the time a program begins "must be reckoned" from the moment the skater begins to move or skate until they come to a complete stop at the end of their program.
 As for all skating disciplines, judges penalize pair skaters one point up to every five seconds for ending their programs too early or too late.
 If they start their programs between one and 30 seconds late, they can lose one point.
 Restrictions for finishing the short program and the free skating program are similar to the requirements of the other disciplines in figure skating.
 Pair teams can complete these programs within plus or minus 10 seconds of the required times; if they cannot, judges can deduct points if they finish up to five seconds too early or too late.
 If they begin skating any element after their required time (plus the required 10 seconds they have to begin), they earn no points for those elements.
-The pair team receive no points if the duration of their program is completed less than 30 seconds or more seconds early.
+The pair team receives no points if the duration of their program is completed less than 30 seconds or more seconds early.